Apache Spark Review

 Apache Spark Frequently Asked Questions (2026)

-What is Apache Spark?
+what's Apache Spark?

 Apache Spark is an open-source unified analytics engine designed for large-scale data processing, supporting both batch and real-time processing.

-How much does Apache Spark cost in 2026?
+How much does Apache Spark cost ?

 Apache Spark is free to use under the Apache License, but operational costs may vary based on the infrastructure used.